happydolphin111/DevelopmentReact/README.md

 # Development

 ### Link to Deployed Website

-If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`
+If you used the stencil code, this is `https://happydolphin111.github.io/DevelopmentReact`

 ### Goal and Value of the Application

+This application can be used by anyone interested in seeing what teams are currently participating in the World Cup, and wants to learn more about them.

 ### Usability Principles Considered